geekodour/o/content/docs/updates/monthly_notes.md

 -   Spending a lot of time on instagram to promote threesixfive, absolutely hating it.
 -   My friend came in surprised all of us on his birthday
 -   I finally sorted out my primary and secondary toolchest, big W. It was a lot of manual effort which could not be automated otherwise and long due!
+-   Little to no progress on betterkeep side, more progress on 365.
+We fixed a vendor, got paper samples etc.
+-   The month went pretty fast, because I don't keep daily journal, I don't remember things clearly.
+But I did go on a road trip to shillong for the weekend.

+Overall rating 5/10

+### November {#november}

+-   I moved the syllabus to the homepage and split it better, also understood how i'll like to use anti-lib, syllabus.org, syllabi.org and org-roam, anki, telegram and other tools together.
+Basically planned on a better, distraction free workflow which works both for work and study.
+-   I also moved my old wiki to mogoz and moved the history page from old wiki to my homepage.
+The history page honestly is not funtional at this point but i'll let it be till i create logpad
+-   Biggest win has to be updates done to [a normal day](/docs/documents/day/) and [food and drinks](/docs/collections/food_drinks/).
+I updated how should my day be like and made it to google calendar exported from org.
+Secondly, experimented with a lot of tools to finalize by diet and exercise plans.
+Extemely happy about it.
+See, these things matter absolutely nothing to anyone else, but for me it's a BIG W. Happy that I am starting to be capable of being happy for my own little efforts.
+-   There's good progress with threesixfive and some not so good converersations with some partners we're trying to partner up with.